KeyboardRage/ipc-bot/MODULES.md

 The structure usually uses the data/repo/domain pattern.
 The index file of the module is the plugin that sets everything up.

-Sometimes you'd also have `types.ts`, `constants.ts`, and `configs.ts` etc. that are related to the module, but it is global inside the module (*e.g. is used by both data-access and domain, or even other modules*).
+Sometimes you'd also have filesin the root of the moduel folder, like `types.ts`, `constants.ts`, and `configs.ts` etc. that are related to the module, but it is global inside the module (*e.g. is used by both data-access and domain, or even other modules*).

 ### Data access
 Inside "data-access" you have your data access repository, DB schema, or for example an API service.